nicholas-hgit/arise-path-finding-algos-visualiser/README.md

     <li>Goal(blue)</li>
 </ul>

-##NOTES
+## NOTES
 <p>This visualizer is intended for educational and algorithm practicing purposes</p>
-<p>If you're also learning algorithms,java and want to connect, feel free to add fixes, features and more algorithms</p>
+<p>If you're also learning algorithms and Java and want to connect, feel free to add fixes, features, and more algorithms</p>